joshau124/joshau124.github.io/essays/Design-Pattern.md

 ---
 layout: essay
 type: essay
-title: "The difficult things will always be difficult"
+title: "Design Patterns: An Easy Solution for a Constant Problem"
 # All dates must be YYYY-MM-DD format!
-date: 2016-02-06
+date: 2023-04-30
-published: false
+published: true
 labels:
   - Engineering
 ---